kudobuilder/kudo/keps/0028-transient-parameters.md

 The parameters would only be valid during the execution of that plan and can only be used with the defining plan.
 As with the previous proposal, they can be stored in the `planExecution` part of the instance where the get discarded after plan execution.

-To use the parameter, it would have to be prefixed with the plan name in which it is defined:
+To specify the parameter, it would have to be prefixed with the plan name in which it is defined:
-`kudo update <instance> -p backup.NAME=MyBackup`
+`kudo plan trigger <instance> backup -p backup.NAME=MyBackup`

+Plan parameters will be stored in a separate map named `PlanParams` which contains a map for the currently executed plan.
 ```
 apiVersion: batch/v1
 kind: Job